Integrable Massless and Massive Fermions: Introduction

 \section{Introduction}

-Exactly solvable models and integrable systems are two commonly confused terms that have been misused interchangeably even by experts in the field.
-An orthodox definition for the former is that eigenstates (or at least the ground state) can be diagonalized analytically from the Hamiltonian, whereas integrable Hamiltonians have to be diagonalized by solving the transcendental Bethe equations numerically.
-In that sense, it is fair to say that most integrable systems are not exactly solvable and vice versa.
-However, the two concepts do intersect at a special class of integrable models that are also `free fermionic'.
-This subset of models serve as counterexamples to some widespread folklore about integrability, such as `next nearest-neighbor (NNN) hopping breaks integrability'.
-Clearly, that should not be a problem for free fermions, as they can be exactly solved even in higher dimensions.
-In Appendix.~\ref{sec:BA}, I exactly solve perhaps the simplest example of such a model of free fermions by Bethe ansatz, just to make the point that free fermionic models can be well treated by integrability means.
+Exactly solvable models and integrable systems are often conflated, and the two terms are frequently used interchangeably even when they should not be.
+An orthodox definition for the former is that (at least the ground state and often all) eigenstates can be obtained analytically by diagonalizing the Hamiltonian, whereas integrable Hamiltonians have to be diagonalized by solving the transcendental Bethe equations numerically.
+In that sense, it is fair to say that most integrable systems are not exactly solvable and most exactly solvable models are not integrable in the Yang-Baxter sense.
+However, the two notions intersect at a special class of integrable models that are also `free fermionic'.
+This subset provides concrete counterexamples to common folklore about integrability, such as the belief that `next nearest-neighbor (NNN) hopping breaks integrability'.
+Clearly this cannot hold for free fermions, which remain exactly solved even in higher dimensions.
+In Appendix.~\ref{sec:BA}, I exactly solve by Bethe ansatz perhaps the simplest example of such a free-fermion model, to emphasize that free-fermionic systems can be treated entirely within the framework of integrability.